-- The development hereby permitted shall not be commenced unless and until a scheme showing how either 10% of the predicted energy requirement of this development will be produced on or near to the site, from renewable energy resources, or a scheme has been submitted to achieve the equivalent carbon savings by the installation of building fabric improvements, has been submitted to and approved in writing by the Local Planning Authority.
+- The development hereby permitted shall not be commenced unless and until a scheme showing how 10% of the predicted energy requirement of this development will be produced on or near to the site, from renewable energy resources, has been submitted to and approved in writing by the District Planning Authority.
 The development shall not be first occupied until all the works within this scheme have been completed and thereafter the works shall be retained at all times and shall be maintained strictly in accordance with manufacturers specifications.
+Microgeneration equipment no longer needed for microgeneration shall be removed as soon as reasonably practicable.